GSA/sf_ANTbuildfiles/README.md

 * **``removecodepkg``** - Sample structure for deleting files from a Salesforce org.
 Includes an empty ``package.xml`` and a ``destructiveChanges.xml`` that lists the files to be deleted.
 * **``static``** - A static file is created and uploaded to the folder which contains metadata that will be retrieved for each deployment.
-In case of a package with only permissionsets the ‘retrieveunpackaged’target will just retrieve the <userpermission> as it is missing the supporting metadata while retrieve from the target org.
+In case of a package with only permissionsets the ‘retrieveunpackaged’target will just retrieve the ``<userpermission>`` as it is missing the supporting metadata while retrieving from the target org.
 Static package will ensure all the metadata components are included for a successful permissionset retrieve.

-* **``src``** - Sample files that make up an unmanaged package.
-The package name is defined in the ``fullName`` element of the ``package.xml``.
+* **``src``** - Sample struture for deploying files to Salesforce Org.
+Inludes ``pckage.xml`` and components that are mentioned in the ``package.xml``
 * **``build.properties``** - Ant properties file for individual
-  configurations (e.g. usernames and passwords).
+  configurations (e.g. usernames and passwords/sessionId).
 * **``build.xml``** - Ant build file with shorthand targets to use the Force.com Migration Tool targets.